sadiyameem/catch-the-falling-objects-game/README.md

 # Motivation, Challenges, and Learning
 I made this because I made a similar project in Girls Who Code when I first started the program and I wanted to make another one.
-I learned how to make a functioning game of my choice.
+I learned how to make a functioning game of my choice and used the skills I leanred from GWC.
-A challenging part was to make the buttons work properly.
+A challenging part was to make the buttons work properly and choosing the right colors.

 Created by Sadiya